JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 ### Search and Replace fields

-Mark the Search and Replace fields with placeholders when shown together to distinguish between them.
+Mark the Search and Replace fields with placeholders when shown together to distinguish between them:

 ![](search_field_search_replace.png){width=706}